UI Flow is an element that groups Screens and Blocks. All instances of UI Flow in an app are under the UI Flows in the Interface tab.

 Be careful when editing the default content of Common and Layouts UI Flows, as you may affect all Screens in your app.

-Add new UI Flow
+Adding a new UI Flow

 To add a new UI Flow, do the following in Service Studio: